 Is Nu Skin A Pyramid Scheme?

-With Nu Skin you earn an income from the sales you make yourself, as well as from the people you have recruited to become distributors – also known as your “down-line”.
+With Nu Skin’s business model you earn an income from the sales you make, as well as from the people you have recruited to become distributors, also known as your downline.

-The more people you can recruit to your organization below you – your down-line – the more money you will make.
+The more people you can recruit to your organization – your downline – the more money you will make.

-Most Nu Skin’ers are hoping to recruit remarkably good entrepreneurs under them that build big organizations, which give the up-line residential income, without hardly no efforts.
+Most Nu Skin’ers are hoping to recruit remarkably good entrepreneurs who will build big organizations.
+This, in turn, gives the upline residential income without hardly any effort.

-Robert Fitzpatrick, who operates the website Pyramid Scheme Alert, insists that more than 99 percent lose their money, with the turnover rate at some companies exceeding 90 percent every year.
+Robert Fitzpatrick who operates the website Pyramid Scheme Alert, insists that more than 99% lose their money with the turnover rate at some companies exceeding 90% every year.

-Fitzpatrick is explaining it like this: “If you have to recruit—then the ones you recruit have to recruit.
+Fitzpatrick is explaining it like this: “If you have to recruit and then the ones you recruit have to recruit.
 Now you’re in a chain letter.
-And on a chain letter, most people are going to lose.
-Most being 90 percent to 99 percent.”
+And in a chain letter, most people are going to lose.
+Most, being 90% to 99%.”

-It is hard to get any concrete evidence if Nu Skin – like many other Multi-level marketing companies – is based off a pyramid scheme, because often Nu Skin makes their reports too complicated, and just too long for investigators to go through.
+It is difficult to get any concrete evidence if Nu Skin – like many other multi-level marketing companies – is based on a pyramid scheme because often Nu Skin makes their reports too complicated and just too long for investigators to go through.

-I would say that they certainly are, since the up-line makes more when the down-line grow their organizations.
+I would claim they certainly are since the upline makes more when the downline grows its organization.

-On the actual meetings, Nu Skin representatives always protected themselves by saying that it could not be considered a pyramid scheme, since the down-line only goes 6 levels deep.
+The Nu Skin representatives always protect themselves on the recruiting events by saying it could not be considered a pyramid scheme because the downline only goes 6 levels deep.

 This Is What Nu Skin Tells Their Distributors

-They are very well aware of the fact that they are operating as a pyramid scheme when having to write this disclosure.
-Anyhow, no matter levels and pyramid schemes, the vast majority of distributors end up losing thousands of dollars joining Nu Skin, including me.
+Nu Skin is very well aware of the fact that it is operating as a pyramid scheme when having to write a disclosure like this.
+No matter levels or pyramid schemes, the vast majority of distributors end up losing thousands of dollars joining Nu Skin, including me.